icco/coffee_shop/docs/notes.md

 ## 12.11.10

 Finishing up my paper for Turner.
 One thing that just occured to me that I should mention in my paper next quarter, is that certain languages are built for different types of programming.
 This could be an interesting point of research for a section of my main paper.

+## 1.31.11

+Over a week ago, I talked to turner.
+He likes the abstract, but I need to explicitly state in it what I did.